opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Configuring dashboards service type

-This allows you to set opensearch dashboards service type to a custom type.
-This is useful when you want to expose opensearch dashboards outside of the cluster using a cloud load balancer or node port.
+This allows you to set opensearch dashboards service type.
+This is useful when you want to expose opensearch dashboards outside the cluster using a cloud load balancer or node port.

 Supported Types